 Distinguishing between wanting us all to be the same (oppressive) and seeing our differentiated and shared humanity:

-We’ve got to think about humanity as if it is monolithic.
+We’ve got to stop speaking about humanity as if it’s monolithic.